OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 3. Use a call of `displayDialogAsync` in the host page to open video.dialogbox.html.
 4. If your add-in needs to know when the user closes the dialog box, register a handler for the `DialogEventReceived` event and handle the 12006 event.
 For details, see the section [Errors and events in the dialog window](#errors-and-events-in-the-dialog-window).

-For a sample that shows a video in a dialog box, see the [video placemat design pattern](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/first-run/video-placemat) in the [UX design patterns for Office Add-ins](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code) repo.
+For a sample that shows a video in a dialog box, see the [video placemat design pattern](https://docs.microsoft.com/en-us/office/dev/add-ins/design/first-run-experience-patterns#video-placemat).

 ![Screenshot of a video showing in an add-in dialog box](../images/video-placemats-dialog-open.png)